muhsinking/notebook/content/notes/Crime and Punishment.md

 > "An honest and sensitive man opens his heart, and the man of business listens and goes on eating—and then he eats you up."

 > "Zametov is still a boy, I can rough him up, because he ought to be drawn in and not pushed away.
 You won't set a person right by pushing him away, especially if he's a boy.
 You have to be twice as careful with a boy.
 Eh, you progressive dimwits, you don't understand anything!
 You disparage man and damage yourselves ... "
+>
+> Razumikhin had the property of speaking the whole of himself out at once, whatever mood he was in.
+>
+> Lying in one's own way is almost better than telling the truth in someone else's way;